Dust Explosion Safety

 The report lists some of the most severe incidents that occurred in 2020, including the December 3 explosion at Wessex Water’s treatment plant near Bristol which killed four people and injured one.
 In terms of the materials involved in combustible dust incidents, food and wood products made up over 75% of incidents and resulted in 57% of the injuries and 40% of the fatalities.
 Similarly, wood processing, wood products, agricultural activity and food production also make up a large portion of the overall fire and explosion incidents, a historical trend when it comes to combustible dust incidents.
 The report shows that storage silos had the highest percentage of combustible dust incidents in 2020 with 30 fires and 13 explosions reported.
 This differs from 2017 and 2018, which found collections systems to have the highest number of incidents.

-To be a real explosion hazard the dust or fine powder needs a Minimum Explosion Concentration; MEC or Lower Explosion Level; LEL of typically 30 to 60 g/m3 enough fuel to sustain an explosion.
-You cannot see the hand on the end of your arm at 30 g/m3; it is not a light dust loading.
-The explosibility KST of most Powders is typically 50 to 200 bar m/s or less.
-That is 200 bar/s in a 1-m3 vessel reaching typically a Pmax 9-10 barg.
-European guidance define explosive dust as less than 500 micron and fines as <100 micron.
+To be a real explosion hazard, the dust or fine powder needs a Minimum Explosion Concentration; MEC of typically 30 to 60 g/m3 enough fuel to sustain an explosion.
+You cannot see your hand on the end of your arm at 30 g/m3; it is not a light dust loading.
+The explosibility KST (explosion severity) of most powders is typically 50 to 200 bar m/s or less.
+That is 200 bar/s in a 1-m3 vessel, reaching typically a Pmax (maximum explosion pressure) 9-10 barg.
+European guidance defines explosive dust as less than 500 micron and fines as >100 micron.
 Explosion tests are standardized at 63 micron.
 Metal dust or some pharmaceutical dusts can be higher up to 500 bar m/s.

 Ignition energies may differ for similar substances with differing moisture content and particle sizes.
 They may be as low as the static discharge experienced when taking off a synthetic fibre jumper, or as high as that from a ‘fixed flame’ such as a gas fired boiler.
 In evaluating the self-heating properties for biomass pellets or dairy powder, there are limitations to basket tests when scaled up to large silos installations.